MathiasReker/Java-CI-CD/README.md

 ## Contributing

-Contributions make the open-source community a fantastic place to learn, inspire, and create.
-Any donations you make are **greatly appreciated**.

 If you have a suggestion to improve this, please fork the repo and create a pull request.
 You can also open an issue with the tag "enhancement".
 Finally, don't forget to give the project a star!
 Thanks again!